mistorvadysha/BlockMixerMod/README.md

 To bind and unbind a slot to BlockMixer click `B`.
 The binded slot will be highlighted with a green indicator.

 **"Toggle Mod" option**
-This option is for disable mod without cleaning BlockMixer's binded slots.
+This option is for stopping mod without cleaning BlockMixer's binded slots.
 To toggle mod press "Sneak" button (`Shift` by default)  + "Toggle hotbar slot" button (`B` by default), `Shift+B`.
 All binded slot will be highlighted with a green indicator.

 <img src="./media/indguide.png" width="512">